koding/kdlearn/guides/freeing-up-space.md

 template: page.toffee
 ---

+> type:tip
+> You can get more space by referring your friends and colleagues to Koding!
+For every
+> new referral, you get an extra 500MB.
+More details [here](http://learn.koding.com/faq/redeem-referrals/).

 # How to free up space on a Koding VM

 This tutorial will cover some basic steps and advanced that will help you clear space on your VM by deleting software packages that you don't need or use.